 If you have untreated wood, you can use it as compost, thanks to its carbon-rich property.
 Wood makes a perfect addition to material rich in nitrogen, acting as a filler that absorbs water, improving the composting process.

 And remember that it’s important to avoid using treated wood as it can impact the overall health of your plant and hinder the qualities of other materials in the composite.

 4. Use It In The Fire Pit

 Considering that you have the approval from the local ordinances, you can add the wood into your fire pit.
-Purchasing wood can be expensive, and this proves to be a perfect way to utilize your unused wood.
-It is recommended to use natural wood in the fire pit.
-This means that the wood should not be painted, stained, or treated in any other form.
+But as you do so, it’s recommended only to use natural wood in the fire pit.
+This means that it should not be painted, stained, or treated in any other form.

 5. Sell The Unused Wood

 Wood is among the prominent building materials.
 Therefore, they are always in demand.
-So instead of just throwing the unused wood away and making a few bucks.
-Besides, when you are selling it, you do not have to worry about whether the wood is natural or treated.
+So instead of just throwing the unused wood away, you can sell it and make a few bucks.
+In fact, unlike with other disposal methods, you don’t need to worry whether the wood is treated or not when using this channel.

 You will get a good amount for any type of wood.
-Moreover, if you are not able to find a buyer or do not want to go through the listing process, you can simply give it away to your friends, family, or neighbors who might need it.
+If you can’t find a buyer or do not want to go through the listing process, simply give it to your friends, family, or neighbors who might need it.